Thomas Bidegain

 Thomas Bidegain is a French screenwriter, producer and film director.
 He is noted for his collaborations with the director Jacques Audiard.
-He received the César Award for Best Original Screenplay in 2010 for A Prophet and Best Adaptation in 2013 for Rust and Bone; both awards were shared with Audiard.
+He received the César Award for Best Original Screenplay in 2010 for A Prophet and Best Adaptation in 2013 for Rust and Bone and in 2024 for Emilia Pérez; all three wins were shared with Audiard.
 Bidegain's directorial debut The Cowboys premiered in the Directors' Fortnight section at the 2015 Cannes Film Festival.

+His Machine TV series, co-created with Fred Grivois, took the main prize at 2024 Series Mania French Competition.